Skip to main content

 International Night

 The holiday dinner party is a great way to celebrate the season with friends.
 The dilemma for any host is how to get your guests to mingle, especially if they don’t know each other.
 Little food stations set up around your house help break the ice by getting guests moving about; chances are they will strike up a conversation as they meet at the crostini bar.
 Consider adding a theme to your dinner party.
-If you love authentic italian food, stock your cocktail area with limoncello, iced granites and some hearty red wines.
-You might want to have an italian catering and set up a pasta bar on your kitchen table you have moved into one corner.
+If you love Italian food, stock your cocktail area with limoncello, iced granites and some hearty red wines.
+Set up a pasta bar on your kitchen table you have moved into one corner.
 Fill big pottery bowls with different shapes and flavors of noodles such as spinach fettucini, peppery cappelletti or buttery gnocchi, and offer several sauces and toppings.
-Homemade pesto or sun-dried tomato sauce served in rustic gravy boats lend that Tuscan feel to your italian food theme.
+Homemade pesto or sun-dried tomato sauce served in rustic gravy boats lend that Tuscan feel to your Italian theme.
 Or try an Asian menu by serving lo mein noodles or rice in hot woks and offering different toppings, such as stir-fried vegetables, and diced pork, chicken and shrimp.
 Mexican food adapts to the food station idea perfectly when you provide homemade tortillas and set out everything your guests will need to make the perfect personalized burrito.
 These little mini buffets are the perfect way to start your guests talking as they work their way through creating their custom culinary masterpieces.

 Game Day